TGV: Rolling stock

-TGVs have semi-permanently coupled articulated un-powered coaches, with Jacobs bogies between the coaches supporting both of them.
-Power cars at each end of the trains have their own bogies.
+All TGV trains have two power cars, one on each end.
+Between those power cars are a set of semi-permanently coupled articulated un-powered coaches.
+Cars are connected with Jacobs bogies, a single bogie shared between the ends of two coaches.
+The only exception are the end cars, which have a standalone bogie on the side closest to the power car, which is often motorized.
+Power cars also have two bogies.

 Trains can be lengthened by coupling two TGVs, using couplers hidden in the noses of the power cars.

 The articulated design is advantageous during a derailment, as the passenger carriages are more likely to stay upright and in line with the track.
 Normal trains could split at couplings and jackknife, as seen in the Eschede train disaster.
 A disadvantage is that it is difficult to split sets of carriages.
-While power cars can be removed from trains by standard uncoupling procedures, specialised depot equipment is needed to split carriages, by lifting the entire train at once.
-Once uncoupled, one of the carriage ends is left without a bogie at the split, so a bogie frame is required to support it.
-Using Power Cars instead of Electric Multiple Units easily allows for a high ride quality and less electrical equipment.
+While power cars can be removed from trains by standard uncoupling procedures, specialized equipment is needed to split carriages, by lifting up cars off a bogie.
+Once uncoupled, one of the carriage ends is left without support, so a specialized frame is required.

+SNCF prefers to use power cars instead of electric multiple units because it allows for less electrical equipment.

-There are five types of TGV equipment in use, all built by Alstom:
+There are six types of TGV equipment in use, all built by Alstom: